Skip Navigation

 Collins describes the work as “gratifying” because they can see the interest across the industry.
 “Now is an exciting time for CO2 refrigeration.
 New and old contractors want to gain experience with working on CO2 systems,” he explained.
 This CO2 safety standard will provide the necessary guidance.

 Every grocery store requires thousands of kilowatt-hours (kWh) of electricity per year to operate.
 This electricity covers refrigeration, ventilation, lighting, cooking, heating and cooling, and office.
-But the overwhelming majority of electricity goes to refrigeration equipment that runs whether the store is open or not.
+But the overwhelming majority of electricity goes to commercial refrigeration equipment that runs whether the store is open or not.
 This makes refrigeration an obvious target for energy and cost savings.

 Through some simple investigation and adjustments, you could benefit from energy savings.
 Check out some steps our product managers and engineering team recommend to get the most out of your commercial refrigeration equipment.